SasView/sasmodels/doc/guide/resolution.rst

 **This is the type of smearing normally encountered with data from synchrotron** **SAXS cameras and SANS instruments.**

-The pinhole smearing computation is performed in a similar fashion to the slit- smeared case above except that the weight function used is a Gaussian.
+The pinhole smearing computation is performed in a similar fashion to the slit-smeared case above except that the weight function used is a Gaussian.
 Thus Equation 6 becomes

 .. math::